-The following section presents the results of a detailed housing demand and affordability assessment (as specified in the 2000 Model Housing Strategy and Step-by-Step Guide) for the area for the period of the Draft Development Plan (from 2022 to 2028).
+The following section presents the results of a detailed housing demand and affordability assessment (as specified in the 2000 Model Housing Strategy and Step-by-Step Guide) for the area for the period of the Development Plan (from 2022 to 2028).

 As discussed in the previous section of this document, arising from recent changes in planning policy, Local Authorities are now also obliged under National Policy Objective 27 to prepare a Housing Needs Development Assessment (HNDA) for their functional area.
-However, as also noted previously, pending the issuing of new statutory guidelines on development plans, no HNDAs have been prepared by any Local Authorities.

-In the absence of the completion of the updated HLA and the preparation of a HNDA for the Dún Laoghaire-Rathdown area, the following section of this Draft Housing Strategy and Interim HNDA sets out a broad overview of the current state of play regarding the affordability of housing units in the area.
+Pending completion of a regional HNDA post adoption of the Plan, the following section of this Housing Strategy and HNDA sets out a broad overview of the current state of play regarding the affordability of housing units in the area.